-Alfred P. Sloan Foundation, the Henry John Simonds Foundation, the Hillman Foundation, the Charles C. and Anna Z. Burstein Memorial Fund of The Pittsburgh Foundation, the Jane M. Epstine Charitable Fund of The Pittsburgh Foundation, the Rita McGinley Fund of The Pittsburgh Foundation, Pittsburgh Magazine, and the Richard King Mellon Foundation.
+Alfred P. Sloan Foundation, Clear Story, the Henry John Simonds Foundation, the Hillman Foundation, the Charles C. and Anna Z. Burstein Memorial Fund of The Pittsburgh Foundation, the Jane M. Epstine Charitable Fund of The Pittsburgh Foundation, the Rita McGinley Fund of The Pittsburgh Foundation, Pittsburgh Magazine, and the Richard King Mellon Foundation.

 James McCluskey and Hanni Cordes, James Kincaid and Nita Moots Kincaid, Susan and Jonathan Speicher, Roseanne Silva and Michael Tonkin, Deana Muro, Shelly Pagac, Allison Whitney and Brian Pietrandrea, Jeff and Marie Stapinski, Michael Ramsay, Lesley Carlin and Josh McElhattan, Maher S. Hoque, and Marilyn Painter.